ben07br/KOReader-Patches/Custom-Patch-Buttons/README.md

 ## 🚀 How to use?
 ### 1. Download the patch
-Simply download the patch `2-gesture-patches-folder.lua`
+Simply download the patch `2-aaa-gesture-patches-folder.lua`.

+NOTE: Please keep the naming convention as it allows the patch to run first before others to prevent any issues that might arise from a different patch running first.

 ### 2. Add the patch
 Add the patch to your existing patch folder.